UW Law School's curriculum provides an extraordinary range of opportunities for experiential learning.

-Experiential learning provides hands-on experience; facilitates the development of practical skills, judgment and professional identity; and equips you to hit the ground running as a new lawyer.
+Experiential learning provides hands-on experience and facilitates the development of practical skills, judgment and professional identity.
+The end goal of experiential learning is to equip our students to hit the ground running as a new lawyer.